FranciscoRMendes/FranciscoRMendes.github.io/source/_posts/consulting-ab-testing.md

 CUPED is a very powerful technique, but if I could give one word of advice to anyone trying to do it, it would be this: _get the pre-treatment window right_.
 This has more to do with business intelligence than with statistics.
 In this specific example longer windows gave higher variance reduction, but I have seen cases where a "sweet spot" exists.

 # Variance Reduction: CUPAC

 As it turns out we can control variance, by other means using the same principle as CUPED.
 The idea is to use a control variate that is not a function of the treatment.
-Recall, the regression equation we ran for CUPED,
+Recall, the regression equation we ran for CUPED, $$
-$$
 Y\_{i, t=1} = \theta Y_{i, t=0} + \hat Y^{cuped}_{i, t=1}
+$$ Generally speaking, this is often posed as finding some $X$ that is uncorrelated with the treatment but correlated with $Y$.

 $$
-Generally speaking, this is often posed as finding some $X$ that is uncorrelated with the treatment but correlated with $Y$.

-$$
 Y\_{i, t=1} = \theta X_{i, t=0} + \hat Y^{cuped}_{i, t=1}
 $$

-You could use _any_ $X$ that is uncorrelated with the treatment but correlated with $Y$.
+You could use *any* $X$ that is uncorrelated with the treatment but correlated with $Y$.
 An interesting thing to try would be to fit a highly non-linear machine learning model to $Y_t$ (such as random forest, XGBoost) using a set of observable variables $Z_t$, call it $f(Z_t)$.
 Then use $f(Z_t)$ as your $X$.

 $$
 Y\_{i, t=1} = \theta f(Z_{i,t=1}) + \hat Y^{cuped}_{i, t=1}
 $$

-Notice here two things,
-- that $f(Y)$ is not a function of $D_i$ but is a function of $Y_i$.
-- that $f(Z)$ does not (necessarily) need any data from $t=0$ to be calculated, so it is okay, if _no pre-treatment data exists_!
-- if pre-treatment data exists then you can use it to fit $f(Z)$ and then use it to predict $Y$ at $t=1$ as well, so it can only enhance the performance of your fit and thereby reduce variance even more.
+Notice here two things, - that $f(Y)$ is not a function of $D_i$ but is a function of $Y_i$. - that $f(Z)$ does not (necessarily) need any data from $t=0$ to be calculated, so it is okay, if *no pre-treatment data exists*! - if pre-treatment data exists then you can use it to fit $f(Z)$ and then use it to predict $Y$ at $t=1$ as well, so it can only enhance the performance of your fit and thereby reduce variance even more.

 If you really think about it, any process to create pre-treatment covariates inevitably involves finding some $X$ highly correlated with outcome and uncorrelated with treatment and controlling for that.
 In CUPAC we just dump all of that into one ML model and let the model figure out the best way to control for variance using all the variables we threw in it.

 I highly recommend CUPAC over CUPED, it is a more general technique and can be used in a wider variety of situations.
 If you really want to, you can throw $Y_{t=0}$ into the mix as well!

 ## A Key Insight: Recommendation Engines and CUPAC/ CUPED

-Take a step back and think about what $f(Z)$ is _really_ saying in context of a recommender system, it is saying given some $Z$ can I predict my outcome metric.
+Take a step back and think about what $f(Z)$ is *really* saying in context of a recommender system, it is saying given some $Z$ can I predict my outcome metric.
 Let us say the outcome metric is some $G(Y)$, where $Y$ is sales.

 $$
 G(Y) = G(f(Z)) + \varepsilon
 $$

 What is a recommender system?
 It takes some $Z$ and predicts $Y$.

 $$
 \hat Y = r(Z) + \varepsilon'